Top 2 ways to get “sold out” rare chicken breeds April 25, 2014

 But if you weren’t aware that in many cases you’ll have to order so far ahead, don’t despair.
 There are still TWO ways to get rare chicken breeds, even if you didn’t think to order them months in advance.
 Let me explain.

-Like all hatcheries, we have to count our chickens before they’ve hatched.
-Literally.
-We have to predict how many of each breed’s eggs will hatch, because not all eggs hatch, even in our high-tech incubators (or even under a hen).
+Like all hatcheries, ours has to count the chickens before they’ve hatched, too.
+Literally!
+Our hatchery must predict how many of each breed’s eggs will hatch, because not all eggs hatch, even in high-tech commercial incubators (or even under a hen).
 So buying chicks is akin to purchasing an airline ticket… but it’s a ticket for a plane that capriciously changes sizes and on the day of your flight, may have 35 seats, or only 28.
 Does that sound awkward to manage?
 It is!

 When the hatchery knows there’s a good chance only 28 seats—er, chicks—will hatch, that’s how many we make available to reserve.
 We don’t want to sell 35 Welsummers when only 28 may be available, because we don’t want to disappoint the people who—in a wibbley wobbley timey wimey way—ordered 7 chicks that didn’t exist!
 (Or will not have existed.
 What tense are we in?
 Where’s the Doctor?)